convox/rack/Development.md

 ## Local Rack Docker VM

 A local Rack is started with `convox start` which requires a working Docker environment.
-To setup a Docker environment, see the [Docker Machine](https://docs.docker.com/machine/) docs.
-You can then run the project:

 ```
-$ docker-machine start default
-$ eval $(docker-machine env default)

 $ convox start
 RUNNING: docker build -t convox-icytafnqqb /Users/noah/go/src/github.com/convox/rack
 web      | running: docker run -i --name rack-web...
 web      | [negroni] listening on :3000
 ```

-Now you can log into the development Rack API with the $PASSWORD environment variable you obtained in the previous step and interact with your Convox resources:
+Now you can log into the development Rack API with the `$PASSWORD` environment variable you obtained in the previous step and interact with your Convox resources:

 ```
-$ convox login $(docker-machine ip default)
+$ convox login localhost

 $ convox instances
 ID          AGENT  STATUS  STARTED      PS  CPU    MEM